SAM-DiffSR: Structure-Modulated Diffusion Model for Image Super-Resolution: Preliminary

 \subsection{Directly integrating SAM into diffusion model}

-To validate the enhancing effect of structure level information on the diffusion process, we devised a straightforward diffusion model to utilize the mask information predicted by SAM.
+To validate the enhancing effect of structure level information on the diffusion process, we devised a straightforward diffusion model (SAM+SRDiff) to utilize the mask information predicted by SAM.
 Specifically, we concatenated the LR image with the embedding mask information to guide the denoising model in predicting noise.
 The model structure is detailed in Figure~\ref{fig:main}(a).
 Results indicate that the images generated by this simple model exhibit more accurate texture and fewer artifacts.

-However, this approach introduces additional inference time as SAM predicts the mask.
+However, this approach introduces additional inference time as SAM predicts the mask, as shown in Table~\ref{tab:ablation_SAM}.
 Can we enable the diffusion model to learn the capability of distinguishing different texture distributions without relying on an auxiliary model?
 Furthermore, is it possible to train the denoising model to acquire this capability?